Protests at White House target Biden’s NATO war summit

 Many countries have pointed out at the U.N. that Biden and NATO rejection of negotiation and diplomacy in favor of a long war that will eventually “weaken” Russia is a flagrant violation of the “Pacific Settlement of Disputes” that all U.N. members are legally committed to under Chapter VI of the organization’s charter.
 As it says in Article 33(1):

-“The parties to any dispute, the continuance of which is likely to endanger the maintenance of international peace and security, shall, first of all, seek a solution by negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice.”
+“The parties to any dispute, the continuance of which is likely to endanger the maintenance of international peace and security, shall, first of all, seek a solution by negotiation, inquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice.”

 In a recent article published in numerous publications, Medea Benjamin noted that NATO leaders are planning to commit to providing Ukraine with $43 billion worth of equipment each year, indefinitely.
 The article notes that the policy echoes George Orwell’s “War is Peace” slogan in his novel, 1984.
 The idea NATO has is that the longer it commits to war, the sooner Ukraine will have peace.

-The summit will also discuss how to bring Ukraine closer to NATO membership, a specific move that guarantees the war will continue, since Ukrainian neutrality is Russia’s principal war aim.
+The summit will also discuss how to bring Ukraine closer to NATO membership, a specific move that guarantees the war will continue since Ukrainian neutrality is Russia’s principal war aim.

 Ian Davis of NATO Watch reported NATO’s rhetoric echoes the same lines he heard throughout 20 years of war in Afghanistan: “The Taliban (now Russia) can’t wait us out.
 But the vague hope that the other side will eventually give up is not a strategy.”
 When the U.S. and NATO finally admitted defeat in Afghanistan, after their failed policy of destroying socialism in that country by backing reactionary forces, it was the Afghans who had paid in blood for the U.S. and NATO policy.